EAGRE-water-wave-impact-modelling/FSI_Experiments/Exp3_irreg_waves_0.5m/README.md

-This folder contains measurements for the water-beam interactions when the submerged depth of the beam's free end is $0.5$m.
+This folder contains measurements for the water-beam interactions when the submerged depth of the beam's free end is 0.5 m.
 The corresponding sub-folder and the wave parameters and characteristics are given in Table 1.

 TABLE 1: The wave parameters corresponding to each sub-folder are listed.